 Helped a reporting team collect, track and input data from nearly every state legislator's financial disclosure in the country, then built an app using DocumentCloud to search and view the disclosures.

-Designed and developed this multimedia presentation on miners dying in Australian mines in Africa.
-Nominated for an Emmy.
+Designed and developed this Emmy-nominated multimedia presentation on miners dying in Africa for ICIJ.

-Helped the International Consortium of Investigative Journalists report the China phase of its Offshore Leaks investigation by facilitating communication and database access between a far-flung reporting team.
+Helped the ICIJ report on China phase of its Offshore Leaks investigation.
 Designed and developed a graphic to show the results, which was localized into half a dozen languages, embedded by Le Monde, El Pais, Süddeutsche Zeitung.